-To further illustrate these component-level trends, Figure~\ref{fig:hist5K} shows the distributions of absolute SHAP values for predictions in the P- and S-class.
-For signal cases (~\ref{fig:hist5K}a,c), SHAP values for the P-class cluster tightly around 0.25 on the Z component, whereas the S-class shows higher contributions on the horizontal E and N channels, consistent with shear-wave polarization.
+To further illustrate these component-level trends, Figure~\ref{fig:hist5K} shows the distributions of absolute SHAP values for predictions in the P- and S-class. \chreplaced{For signal windows (Fig.~\ref{fig:hist5K}a,c), the SHAP distributions are both stronger and more structured than for noise.
+In the P-class, the vertical component forms a narrow concentration at relatively high $|\phi|$ values, whereas in the S-class the horizontal E and N components are shifted toward larger magnitudes than Z. This pattern agrees with the component-level summary in Table~\ref{tab:shap_summary}, where signal windows show mean absolute SHAP values of about 0.30-0.33 for the P-class and 0.19-0.36 for the S-class, while the corresponding noise values remain much lower at about 0.06-0.10 and 0.02, respectively.
+Thus, the signal-to-noise separation in SHAP magnitude is substantial, indicating that true detections are supported by coherent attribution patterns rather than diffuse weak evidence.
+For noise windows (Fig.~\ref{fig:hist5K}b,d), the histograms are concentrated near zero and overlap strongly across E, N, and Z, with no distinct component preference and no pronounced high-$|\phi|$ tail.
+Here, “no clear evidence” does not indicate under-sensitivity; rather, it indicates that the model does not identify a stable phase-consistent attribution signature in noise-only windows, which is the behavior expected from good discrimination.
+In visual terms, the tighter, higher-magnitude peaks in Fig.~\ref{fig:hist5K}a,c correspond to confident event-related feature usage, whereas the near-zero, overlapping distributions in Fig.~\ref{fig:hist5K}b,d correspond to the absence of persuasive evidence for either phase class.
+These distributions therefore reinforce that PhaseNet separates signal from noise using physically meaningful component patterns.} {For signal cases (~\ref{fig:hist5K}a,c), SHAP values for the P-class cluster tightly around 0.25 on the Z component, whereas the S-class shows higher contributions on the horizontal E and N channels, consistent with shear-wave polarization.